Nera (Danube): Romania

 The Nera rises in the Semenic mountains, the easternmost part of the Banat region, south of the city of Reșița, in the Caraș-Severin County of Romania.
 Its source is near the mountain resort Semenic, from where it flows south.
 Its uppermost part, upstream from the confluence with the Nerganița, is also called Nergana.
 Reaching the village of Borlovenii Vechi, the Nera turns southwest, flowing between the Semenic and Banat Mountains.
 In this section, the Nera receives its left tributary, the Rudăria, and passes next to many villages (Prilipeț, Dalboșeț, Moceriș), until it reaches Șopotu-Nou, where it sharply turns to the northwest, still curving around the Semenic mountains.
-In the following section of about 26 km, Nera is cutting its way between the Aninei Mountains and Locvei Mountains, creating one of the most spectacular and longest gorges in Romania.
-The 36.758 ha Nera Gorge-Beușnița National Park natural reserve it's nested in this wild section of the river.
+In the following section of about 26 km, the Nera is cutting its way between the Aninei Mountains and Locvei Mountains, creating one of the most spectacular and longest gorges in Romania.
+The 36.758 ha Nera Gorge-Beușnița National Park natural reserve is nested in this wild section of the river.

 Coming out of the mountains, it passes next to the villages of Sasca Română, Sasca Montana, Slatina Nera, Bogodinti and Naidăș, at which point it becomes the border between Romania and Serbia for the remaining 27 km.

-Border River
+Border river

-In the border section, the Nera flows through the depression of Bela Crkva (Belocrkvanska kotlina; Cyrillic: Белоцркванска котлина), and settlements on the Romanian side include Lescovița, Zlatița and Socol, while on the Serbian side there is only one village on the river itself, Kusić, with several settlements in the vicinity of the river: Kaluđerovo, the town of Bela Crkva, Vračev Gaj and Banatska Palanka.
+In the border section, the Nera flows through the Bela Crkva Basin (Белоцркванска котлина), and settlements on the Romanian side include Lescovița, Zlatița and Socol, while on the Serbian side there is only one village on the river itself, Kusić, with several settlements in the vicinity of the river: Kaluđerovo, the town of Bela Crkva, Vračev Gaj and Banatska Palanka.
 At Vračev Gaj the river turns south and empties into the Danube near the village of Stara Palanka.

-In the final section, the Nera is 20 to 40 m wide with varying depths, and as the riverbed is made mostly of gravel, it spills over in series of limans, filled with murky waters.
+In the final section, the Nera is 20 to 40 m wide with varying depths, and as the riverbed is made mostly of gravel, it spills over in a series of limans, filled with murky waters.
 The mouth itself is a popular fishing spot.

 Lake Đerdap

 After the filling of the artificial Lake Đerdap, as a result of the Iron Gate I Hydroelectric Power Station which was finished in 1972, the mouth of the river into the Danube was flooded.
 In order to allow the optimal electricity production, the water level of the Nera at the mouth should not go below 68 m, while it must not exceed it if the flooding of the banks is to be avoided.
-Since the mid-1990s, there are significant problems in fixing the river's level, as the process is costly and complicated.
+Since the mid-1990s, there have been significant problems in fixing the river's level, as the process is costly and complicated.
 In 2018, representatives of Romania and Serbia signed an agreement to solve the problem.